EPF-MDE/tp-niziyang/data-engineering/tp-kafka-api/README.md

 Questions :
 * What are serializers and deserializers ?
 What is the one used here ?
 And why use them ?

+Serializer: Convert in-memory objects to byte arrays.
+Deserializer: converts a byte array back to an in-memory object.
+We are using Deserializer here, we are using them in order to reach the data conversion, as well as to ensure the consistency of the data.

 #### To run your program with SBT or Docker
 There are 3 ways to run your program :